-The 9th Grade Community Organizing Class will work with a community organizer to develop a social justice campaign with their peers, at CBE and beyond CBE.
+The 9th Grade Community Organizing Class will work with their teachers to develop a social justice campaign with their peers at CBE and beyond.
 They will begin by listening to determine which social problems are of greatest and deepest concern to teens in their neighborhood and at school.
-They will learn what Judaism has to say about those problems and their solutions.
+They will learn what Judaism has to say about these challenges and their solutions.
 They will then research the problems to determine what change they can achieve.
 This will include identifying a specific, small change that can be won, one that has an existing coalition to which they can contribute.
-It will include determining their realistic ability to make a difference in that coalition, and learning to articulate the Jewish and Torah sources that motivate Jewish action on the issue.
+It will include determining their realistic ability to make a difference in that coalition, and learning to articulate the Jewish sources that motivate Jewish action on the issue.
 They will then organize their peers into action on the issue, doing a power analysis, developing a strategy, and planning and executing an action.
-For the action, they will learn how to do effective turnout and they will learn about public speaking and speaking with the media.
+For the action, students will learn how to create effective turnout and about public speaking and talking with media.
 Finally, at the end of the year, they will learn how to effectively evaluate their work.

-Madrichim is the Hebrew word for leaders.
-Open to high school students, Madrichim not only aid teachers in the classroom, but act as leaders at CBE by being role models for younger kids.
-All madrichim receive monthly training in education and leadership development, and are supervised and coached by Yachad staff.
-Madrichim will be paid or receive school community service credits to work in classrooms with Yachad teachers and students.
+The Madrichim Program is open to high school students who are excited to enhance their knowledge of Judaism and Hebrew, and are enthusiastic about developing meaningful relationships with our students by serving as role models in the classroom.
+Madrichim (“leaders” in Hebrew) not only aid teachers in the classroom, but act as leaders at CBE.
+All madrichim receive monthly training in education and leadership development, and are supervised and coached by the Madrichim Program Supervisor, Kate Meltzer.
+Madrichim will be paid or receive school community service credit to work in classrooms with Yachad teachers and students.